dbudwin/RoboHome-Web/README.md

 ## What Is the RoboHome Project?

 RoboHome is a SaaS tool that also integrates with Amazon's Echo to enable control of semi-connected devices (think IR, and RF) in your house over wifi!
-This is done using an MQTT pub-sub network to send messages between the website or Echo to a microcontroller like the NodeMCU which has various transmitters hooked up to it (like IR and RF transmitters) to send signals to these devices.
+This is done using an MQTT pub-sub network to send messages between the website or Echo to a microcontroller like the ESP8266 which has various transmitters hooked up to it (like IR and RF transmitters) to send signals to these devices.
 This can be used to control RF outlets with lights plugged into them, or to turn on your TV and change channels for instance.

 ## Developing RoboHome-Web